 req.http.host in the hash, which means that the following URLs would be considered to be different:

-Here, the differences in hostname and querystring cause Fastly to treat these as separate objects.
+Here, the differences in hostname and query string cause Fastly to treat these as separate objects.
 The default configuration takes no notice of HTTP method (e.g., GET, HEAD or POST), because typically responses to non-GET requests are not cached.
 We also ignore connection differences, so requests arriving over TLS will find the same object as those arriving over insecure HTTP.

-The "generation" value
+The value of the HTTP

 Fastly also includes the value of the

 req.vcl.generation variable in the hash to support purging.
 This value is a constant specific to your service, and only changes when a purge all operation is performed, allowing a cache to be dropped quickly by preventing future requests from matching existing cache objects.
 Objects rendered inaccessible by a change to the generation value will eventually be dropped from cache as part of the normal eviction process.